Qurrent-AI/workforce-specs/spec_creation_prompt.md

+# Workflow Specification Creation

-### Role & Scope
+## Role & Scope

 You are operating as an architect for the Qurrent OS workflow automation platform.
 Your task is to analyze an existing AI-agent workforce codebase and transform that implementation into a single, unambiguous Workforce Specification strictly following the Workforce Specification Template included at the end of this prompt.
 Do not generate or modify code.
 Your deliverable is the spec representation of the workflow embodied by the codebase.

-### Output
+## Output

 A complete workflow spec in workforce_spec.md that mirrors actual behavior (no invented logic), conforms to Qurrent OS patterns, and is internally consistent.
 Use the Workforce Specification Template verbatim.
 If a section does not apply, state why succinctly—do not delete it.
 Always preserve the section header and italic descriptor in "Custom Instructions" to enable a human forward deployed engineer to provide custom prompting around how the workflow spec should be configured for this particular workforce.

 Move through the following phases to recover and document the AI workforce:

 1. Overview
-2. Path Audit
+2. Decision Audit
 3. Technical Details

-#### Phase 1 — Narrative Overview
+### Phase 1 — Narrative Overview

-- Derive the business narrative actually implied by code/docs:
+Derive the business narrative actually implied by code/docs:
     - Problem & stakeholders (human/system roles surfaced in integrations and messages).
     - Happy path (plain-language, executive-friendly).
     - Value proposition (what makes it compelling based on visible capabilities).

-#### Phase 2 — Non-Technical Path Audit
+### Phase 2 — Decision Audit

-In the Agent Architecture, provide a non-technical overview of how the agents are used in the workflow and how they interact with each other.
-Note opportunities for human intervention.

-In the Decision Ledger, produce a non-technical, enumerated list of decisions the workforce makes, in execution order.
+In the Decision Audit, produce a non-technical, enumerated list of decisions the workforce makes, in execution order.
 This augments (does not replace) technical mapping.
 Decisions should be concise, but very granular.
+For decisions made by LLM-agents, mention the agent name.

 Enumerate each decision.
 For each, include:

 - Decision inputs, if applicable
 - Decision outputs, including any agent actions that are user-visible or consequential; note when outcomes stem from an LLM-invoked action (i.e., an action the model can trigger)
 - Decision logic: a concise summary of the natural-language rules or criteria that govern the outcome (via LLM-prompt instructions, but also direct code)